ryatoa/panther-docs/panther/sending-events/aws.md

 1. Create a new function that accepts a JSON object representing the AWS event data.
 2. The source event may contain an array of child events, create one or more Panther message from the source data.
 The Panther message format can be seen below.
 3. Add a new case statement into `exports.lambdaHandler()` function that calls your new function and puts the returned data into the _data_ variable.
-The data must be an array of one or more panther messages.
+The data must be an array of one or more Panther messages.

 ## Panther JSON message